keyfive5/Places-in-Loo/README.md

 - Main Menu -> Add "View My Postings" options (to view your current postings, add a "Mark as rented" button to change availability of sublet)
 - Backend for View Available Postings (only show "available" Postings)
 - Posting class (from SDD)
+- Add "Back" button to all GUI
+- Add "Logout" button in Main menu that goes back to Login page

 Features to add if there is extra time
 - Message function